 Perception makes all the difference

 Here are three different men; all doing the same work, but one says he is hauling rocks, one says he is putting up walls, and one says he is building a castle.
 This story says a lot about the attitude that each of us bring to our lives, or could bring to our lives if we were willing to shift our perspective more toward personal excellence.

 For example, I help people create positive change through writing and coaching.
 One of the reasons I do these things is to meet my financial overhead and to put food on the table.
 So, viewed strictly from that perspective, you might conclude that I’m just hauling rocks.

 At the next level, my objective is to build up my coaching practice, increase the traffic to Advanced Life Skills, and sell more home study courses.
 The more successfully I do those things, the more readers and clients I attract.
 This, in turn, increases the performance of the various aspects of my business.
 When viewed from this perspective, you could say that I am putting up walls.

 But the real motive and objective of my writing and coaching is to help people from all over the world to achieve and maintain a very high level of personal excellence.
 When I stay focused on the personal excellence aspect, I feel like I am building a magnificent castle while also meeting my lesser goals at the same time.

 Don’t settle for mediocrity

 Idealists might say that achieving and maintaining high levels of personal excellence has nothing to do with building a castle.
 They are mistaken.
-Oh sure, you can improve yourself, express your opinions, or rally around a cause without a commitment to excellence.
+Oh sure, you can improve yourself, express your opinions, or rally around a cause without a commitment to personal excellence.
 But you won’t affect much meaningful change in the world or create a life that’s comparable to a magnificent castle.